Get the Recipe

-With Hanukkah just around the corner, I'm once again thinking about my favorite Jewish food: latkes.
-But I'm also thinking about my second favorite Jewish food—matzo balls—and how little respect they get.
+Lately, I've been thinking a lot about my favorite Jewish food: latkes.
+But I'm also thinking about my second-favorite Jewish food—matzo balls—and how little respect they get.

-As you start plotting out your Hanukkah menus and thinking about what you're serving besides brisket and latkes, as you eye that latke-essential matzo meal in the corner of your pantry, I want you to consider making matzo balls as well.
-And while you're at it, get creative with them.
+As you start plotting out your Passover menus and thinking about what you're serving besides brisket, I want you to consider getting creative with your matzo balls.
 Here are three ways to do so.

 Matzo Ball Fun Time #1: Chicken-Stuffed Matzo Balls

 This idea started as a pun: Would it be possible to make matzo ball soup dumplings?

 The answer is no, because matzo balls are too porous to contain a soupy filling.
 But you can stuff matzo balls with dumpling-like nuggets of meat, and surprise the hell out of your uncle when he first goes to taste his soup.

 Here's the deal: Get yourself some ground chicken (dark meat if at all possible, please!), some egg for binder, and some starch to soak up extra liquid (matzo meal is convenient and thematically appropriate).
 Then add complementary flavors: I went with minced onions caramelized in schmaltz (rendered chicken fat), loads of dill, and black pepper.
 You're essentially making chicken meatballs that you'll then stuff inside matzo ball batter; there's a full recipe for the filling here.
 Wet your hands with water, roll your meatballs into one-and-a-quarter-inch balls, and set them aside.